 The village is called Millies (“apple trees”) because it has been famous for its production of apples since time immemorial.
 But Millies has so much else to offer as well, including marble fountains, old mansions, and its many silvery olive groves, which cover the nearby slopes.

-A visit to Makrinitsa will leave you entranced by its unique beauty and you will simply not want to leave this beautiful mountain haven.
+A visit to Makrinitsa will leave you entranced by its unique beauty and you will simply not want to leave this beautiful mountain haven in Pelion, especially in the Autumn.

 Makrinitsa is known as “the noble village,” since it has been home to a great many wealthy people over the years.
 Most of the homes in Makrinitsa are lovely mansions, which are in beautiful settings and are lavishly decorated.